Goodwyn Barmby: Career

 Seeking a richer spiritual life than Owenite socialism or Chartism offered, soon after their marriage Catherine and Goodwyn Barmby founded the Communist Church.
 Although the church expired in 1849, in the mid-1840s it had more than ten congregations.

 Disillusioned with communism, Barmby became involved with Unitarianism in 1848.
 After leading congregations at Southampton, Topsham, Lympstone and Lancaster, he was minister of Wakefield Unitarian Chapel from 1858 to 1879.
-He continued to contribute to liberal politics and published poetry and hymns.
+He continued to contribute to progressive politics and published poetry and hymns.

+Personal life

+On 4 October 1841, Barmby married Catherine Isabella Watkins, a utopian socialist and feminist writer, in Marylebone.
+Barmby and Watkins had a son, in 1844, and a daughter, in 1846.
+Barmby later remarried the suffragist Ada Marianne Shepherd (1832–1911) on 20 July 1861.
+The couple had two daughters, the youngest of whom was Beatrice Barmby, a writer, translator and scholar of Old Norse.

+Following his retirement in 1879, Barmby and his family moved to Yoxford, Suffolk where he held private services.
+On 18 October 1881, Barmby died in Yoxford and was buried in Framlingham, Suffolk.